althonos/pyfastani/README.md

 The FastANI code was written by [Chirag Jain](https://github.com/cjain7) and is distributed under the terms of the
-[Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) license, unless otherwise specified from vendored sources.
+[Apache License 2.0](https://choosealicense.com/licenses/apache-2.0/) license, unless otherwise specified in vendored sources.
 See `vendor/FastANI/LICENSE` for more information.

 *This project is in no way not affiliated, sponsored, or otherwise endorsed by the [original FastANI authors](https://github.com/cjain7).
 It was developed by